Preservation Easements

 - Conclude with a written report summarizing findings and recommendations

-Easement applications
+Easement conveyance

 Property owners may donate or convey an easement to MHT voluntarily, or an easement may be required as a condition of certain MHT grants or loans.